 Who is it for?

-Some groups of people are less likely to achieve the qualifications needed to study in higher education and these gaps in achievement are apparent from a young age.
-There is also inequality between groups once they get into higher education and some people are more likely to do well than others, even when their prior academic performance is the same. https://www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/our-approach-to-access-and-participation/the-challenge/
+Some groups of people are less likely to be awarded the qualifications needed to study in higher education and these gaps are apparent from a young age.
+There is also inequality between groups once they get into higher education and some people are more likely to be awarded better grades than others, even when their prior academic performance is the same. https://www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/our-approach-to-access-and-participation/the-challenge/

 Groups of students where data shows gaps in equality of opportunity in relation to access, progression or attainment are those who share the following particular characteristics

 Check out our YouTube channel where all of our recorded events will go so that you never miss out on our events.